microsoft/DeepSpeed/docs/_tutorials/mixture-of-experts.md

 For a runnable end-to-end example, please look at [cifar10 example](https://github.com/microsoft/DeepSpeedExamples/tree/master/cifar)

-### Combining ZeRO-Offload and DeepSpeed MoE for greatest model scale
+### Combining ZeRO-Offload and DeepSpeed MoE for very large models

 To use MoE Layers in DeepSpeed, we rely on two parameter groups that are passed to an optimizer.
 A concrete example to create such groups is available from the [cifar10 example](https://github.com/microsoft/DeepSpeedExamples/tree/master/cifar).